yaredAb/Vehicle-Management-System/readme.md

     1. PORT=4000
     2. MONGO_LINK=your mongo db uri
 3. inside frontend install all the necessary packages using npm install command
-4. run the backend using "npm run dev" first and make sure the message "listening a request in port - 4000" comes.
+4. run the backend using "npm run dev" first and make sure the message "listening a request in port - 4000" comes in the command line like SC4.png screenshot.
-5. run the frontend using npm start
+5. run the frontend using "npm start" command